-Malaysian tomato rice is prepared with a plethora of spices and fresh ingredients transform the ordinary ingredients to a rice dish heavily scented with spices.
-It is different from the tomato rice from southern India, cooked with a different combination of spices.
+Malaysian tomato rice is prepared with a plethora of spices and fresh ingredients, transforming the ordinary ingredients into a rice dish heavily scented with spices.
+It is different from the tomato rice from southern India, cooked with different spices.

-Tomato rice is a drool-worthy, gluttonous gem on par with the biryani rice.
-Furthermore, it has a universal appeal that is liked by everyone, and kids friendly.
+Tomato rice is a drool-worthy, gluttonous gem on par with biryani rice.
+Furthermore, it has a universal appeal that everyone likes and kids friendly.

-Fit for any banquet tables for festive occasion and ceremonies.
+Fit for any banquet tables for festive occasions and ceremonies.
 I bet you would like to give it a try.

 1. Rinse and soak the rice

-Rinse the rice with water just like preparing for any steamed rice.
+Rinse the rice with water just like preparing any steamed rice.

-Some brand of rice is much cleaner than the other.
-Those basmati rice that I bought is generally very clean, which I only need to rinse it once or twice.
-On the contrary, certain brands of local long grain rice are dirtier and hence need to wash thoroughly.
+Some brand of rice is much cleaner than other.
+The basmati rice that I bought is generally very clean, and I only need to rinse it once or twice.
+On the contrary, certain brands of local long grain rice are dirtier and need to wash thoroughly.

 The choice of rice:

 You can use any long grain rice for this recipe or get the basmati rice while preparing for a special occasion.
 The shape of basmati rice is longer than the ordinary long grain rice, which is the preferred choice for biryani rice and tomato rice.